programmarchy/directus-extension-copilot/README.md

 The easiest way to install this extension is to clone it directly into your Directus project's `extensions` path.
 Directus should then load it as a bundle extension.

+## Configuration

+Provide your OpenAI API key either by setting `OPENAI_API_KEY` in your Directus configuration (e.g. your `.env`), or by pasting your key into the field when configuring the Copilot panel on your Insights dashboard.

 ## Collaborators

 - [programmarchy](https://github.com/programmarchy)